 Photo Credit: Ben Moscona

 Conservationist and writer William deBuys is the author of ten books.
 They include The Last Unicorn: A Search for One of Earths Rarest Creatures (listed by the Christian Science Monitor as one of the ten best non-fiction books of 2015); A Great Aridness: Climate Change and the Future of the American West (winner of the Weber-Clements Prize for best book on the Southwest in 2011); and River of Traps (a 1991 Pulitzer Prize finalist).
-His most recent book, The Trail to Kanjiroba: Rediscovering Earth in an Age of Loss, will appear in August 2021.
+His most recent book, The Trail to Kanjiroba: Rediscovering Earth in an Age of Loss, appeared in August 2021.
 He has been a Kluge Distinguished Visiting Scholar at the Library of Congress (2018), a Guggenheim Fellow (2008-2009), and a Lyndhurst Fellow (1986-1988).
 He was the founding Chair of the Valles Caldera Trust, responsible for administering the 89,000-acre Valles Caldera National Preserve in northern New Mexico (2001-2004).
 He lives on the farm he has tended since 1976 in the remote village of El Valle in New Mexico’s Sangre de Cristo mountains.
 Read More…